 WED’s architect Cliff Huet was the interior designer for the Haunted Mansion.

-Bob Sewell was head of the WED model shop in responsible for show instillation.
+Bob Sewell was head of the WED model shop and was responsible for show instillation.

 VP of Design at WED, Bill Martin crafted the tunnels (utilidors) at the Magic Kingdom